tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> Remove imgui_demo.cpp (if not used).
 -> Move all your imgui definitions from your Project Settings to "imconfig.h".
 -> Delete from the "addons" subfolder everything you don't use.
-       For example, if you define NO_IMGUIFILESYSTEM, you can probably delete the whole "addons/imguifilesystem" subfolder (TODO: test this approach for all the extra widgets).
+       For example, if you define NO_IMGUIFILESYSTEM, you can probably delete the whole "addons/imguifilesystem" subfolder.
-       If you don't use any yes_addon, you can probably delete the whole "addons/yes_addons" subfolder; otherwise you can probably just delete the files you don't use inside the "addons/yes_addons" subfolder (TODO: test this as well).
+       If you don't use any yes_addon, you can probably delete the whole "addons/yes_addons" subfolder; otherwise you can probably just delete the files you don't use inside the "addons/yes_addons" subfolder.
        You can probably delete the headers of the bindings you don't use too (TODO: test it), e.g "addons/bindings/ImImpl_Binding_Direct3D9.h",...
 Following these steps "ImGui Addons" becomes lighter, more flexible and easier to use in bigger projects: you just include what you actually use, and you're free from all the imgui definitions!
 -> Just remember NOT to add any of the .c/.cpp files inside the "imgui/addons" folder (and its subfolders) to the list of your project source files directly: THIS IS IMPORTANT!